aizawajayda/AnalizRamos/README.md

-- 👋 Hi, I’m @AnalizRamos
+- 👋 Hi, I’m Jayda orí
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning CS50
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on something special

 <!---